hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 This document provides recommended practices and a reference architecture for HashiCorp Terraform Enterprise implementations on VMware.

+## Implementation Modes

+Terraform Enterprise can be installed and function in different implementation modes with increasing capability and complexity:

+- _Standalone/Mounted Disk:_ The base architecture with a single application node that supports the standard implementation requirements for the platform.
+- _Active/Active:_ This is an extension of _Standalone_ mode that adds multiple active node capability that can expand horizontally to support larger and increasing execution loads.

+This guide will present the base _Active/Active_ mode first and then discuss the differences that alter the implementation into the _Standalone/Mounted Disk_ mode.

 ## Required Reading

 Prior to making hardware sizing and architectural decisions, read through the